Magic Elizabeth by Norma Kassirer, 1966.

 Modern Sally continues to look for the doll anyway and also continues having moments when she sees the past as the earlier Sally did many years ago, especially when she looks into the mirror in the attic.
 One day, she invites a neighbor girl named Emily over, and while the two of them are looking around the attic, Emily finds Elizabeth’s old doll bonnet.
 The girls are excited because they now know for certain that Elizabeth is still in the house, waiting to be found.
 The girls are running out of time to find her.
 If Aunt Sarah agrees to sell the house, it will be torn down to build apartments.
 But, Sally falls ill with the flu, and it isn’t until Shadow gives her an important clue that Sally realizes where Elizabeth must be.

-I was happy that (further spoiler) Aunt Sarah decides not to sell the house after all, not just because she and Sally will get to spend more time together but because old houses like that are rare these days, and I like the idea that the old family heirlooms in the house will now be preserved, like the sleigh out in the old barn and the melodeon, a type of small organ.
+I was happy that (further spoiler) Aunt Sarah decides not to sell the house after all, not just because she and Sally will get to spend more time together, but because old houses like that are rare these days.
+I like the idea that the old family heirlooms in the house will now be preserved, like the sleigh out in the old barn and the melodeon, a type of small organ.
 I liked the way the book described the melodeon making musical sounds as people walk past it because of the way the floor boards move.
 I also loved the description of the gas plant that Sally sees in earlier Sally’s memories.
+If you’d like to see what a gas plant looks like when it’s lit, have a look at this video on YouTube.